AdwaitChavan/gtvp/README.md

 ## Data
 The data that we have consists of Monthly Air Temperatures (in oC), and Monthly Precipitation (in mm) respectively from January 1900 to December 2014 based on latitudes and longitudes of locations.
 Thus, our dataset contains Air Temperature (in oC) and Precipitation (in mm) for every month of these 115 years.
 This dataset contains 2 files containing Monthly Air Temperatures and Precipitation, each from January 1900 to December 2014 in csv format.
 Both of these datasets have a size of 85794 rows x 1382 columns.
 Lastly, this also means that we have data tracked for 85794 locations based on their latitudes and longitudes.
+We collected our data form after a really extensive research from the website https://climatedataguide.ucar.edu/climate-data/global-land-precipitation-and-temperature-willmott-matsuura-university-delaware which contains Terrestrial Temperature and Precipitation Data collected by the University of Delaware.